Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Introduction

 \section{Introduction}

-Building upon the remarkable capabilities of large language models (LLMs), multi-agent systems (MASs) enable specialized agents to communicate and collaborate, outperforming single-agent approaches on complex tasks.
-LLM-based MASs are increasingly deployed across industrial domains including software development~\cite{10.1109/TCAD.2024.3383347,299699}, manufacturing automation~\cite{zhao2026large}, scientific research~\cite{ghafarollahi2024protagents}, and healthcare~\cite{kim2024mdagents}.
+Building on the strong capabilities of large language models (LLMs), multi-agent systems (MASs) enable specialized agents to collaborate on complex tasks and are increasingly adopted in domains such as software development~\cite{10.1109/TCAD.2024.3383347,299699}, manufacturing automation~\cite{zhao2026large}, scientific research~\cite{ghafarollahi2024protagents}, and healthcare~\cite{kim2024mdagents}.
 These developments underline that MASs have transitioned from lab prototypes to real-world production settings, making their security a pressing practical concern.
-However, prior research has primarily focused on compromising individual agents~\cite{debenedetti2024agentdojo,wu2025dissecting,zhang2025attackingvisionlanguagecomputeragents}, which is insufficient for MAS security evaluation since compromising a single agent can hardly yield system-wide influence~\cite{yu2024netsafeexploringtopologicalsafety}.
+Prior research has primarily focused on compromising individual agents~\cite{debenedetti2024agentdojo,wu2025dissecting,zhang2025attackingvisionlanguagecomputeragents}, which is insufficient for MAS security evaluation since compromising a single agent can hardly yield system-wide influence~\cite{yu2024netsafeexploringtopologicalsafety}.